 His academy has been touted as one of the top ones around for aspiring wrestlers.
-It has some top coaches in Curt Hawkins and his partner Pat Buck, and can claim a number of stars of today and coming from their dojo.
+It has some top coaches in Brian Myers and his partner Pat Buck, and can claim a number of stars of today and coming from their dojo.

 AEW’s MJF is the biggest name to be trained by Curt Hawkins.
 He graduated from the academy in 2016, alongside other AEW star like Max Caster, “Smart” Mark Sterling, Kris Statlander and Bear Bronson.
 Since then, dozens of students have graduated from Create A Pro Wrestling and they have continued to build a reputation as one of the top wresting schools in the country.